giantswarm/docs/src/content/tutorials/connectivity/ingress/configuration/index.md

 ### Configuration snippets

-The ingress NGINX controller creates an NGINX configuration file.
+The ingress nginx controller creates an nginx configuration file.
 You can directly pass chunks of configuration, so-called _configuration snippets_, into any ingress manifest.
-These snippets will be added to the NGINX configuration.
+These snippets will be added to the nginx configuration.

 The _configuration snippets_ through ingress annotations is disabled by default.
 To enable parsing of _configuration snippets_, you'll need to set `controller.allowSnippetAnnotations: true` in the [App configuration]({{< relref "/vintage/getting-started/app-platform/app-configuration/index.md" >}}).